David Koch, Billionaire Political Donor, Announces Retirement

 David Koch was diagnosed with prostate cancer 25 years ago and was hospitalized in 2016.
 He has focused many of his philanthropic efforts on finding a cure for prostate cancer, including with contributions of nearly $600 million to medical research and institutions.

 But Koch is perhaps better known for his work as an industrialist and his support for libertarian political causes.
-Koch Industries is the second largest privately held country in America, with revenue of $100 billion in 2017, according to Forbes.
+Koch Industries is the second largest privately held company in America, with revenue of $100 billion in 2017, according to Forbes.

 The emergence of the Koch brothers as household names, especially in political circles, accompanied the rise of the tea party movement during and after Barack Obama's campaign for the presidency.